 Wranglers round-up horses each morning, groom, saddle, guide guests on trail rides, give guests instruction in basic horsemanship, perform barn and tack maintenance, trail maintenance, fencing, and general ranch chores.
 Wranglers will be trained in natural horsemanship methods.

-Wranglers need to start May 20, 2013.
-Two positions run through August 24, 2013.
-Two positions run through September 28, 2013 and two through October 4, 2013.
+Wranglers need to start Monday, May 27th, 2019.
+Two positions run through September 5th, 2019 and four run through September 13th, 2019.
 A wrangler’s typical week will be forty-five to sixty hours over six days.

-A team of four guest services crew members share responsibility for waiting tables, cleaning guest rooms, and cleaning our public spaces.
+A team of five guest services crew members share responsibility for waiting tables, cleaning guest rooms, and cleaning our public spaces.

 Wait duties include set-up, waiting, and clearing tables for three meals a day.
 Breakfasts are served to order, so there is some order taking.
 Most lunches and dinners are served family style so the process is more like bringing out a Thanksgiving dinner than working in a restaurant.
 There is a lot of interaction with the guests during meals which makes this part of the job fun.

-All guest services positions start May 30, 2013.
-We need two people to work through September 28, 2013 and two to work through October 4, 2013.
-The guest services staff typically work forty to fifty-five hours over six days.
+All guest services positions start June 6th, 2019.
+We need two people to work through September 6th, 2019 and three to work through September 13th, 2019.
+The guest services staff typically works forty to fifty-five hours over six days.

-Our naturalist coordinates activities for both adults and kids - including hikes and nature walks, birding, hunting for wild flowers, orienteering, star-gazing with talks on the myths behind the constellations, evening presentations on local history, and other games and projects.
+Our naturalist coordinates activities for both adults and kids - including hikes and nature walks, birding, hunting for wild flowers, orienteering, star-gazing with talks on the myths behind the constellations, evening presentations, and other games and projects.

-We need our naturalist to start work May 30, 2013 and work through August 24, 2013.
-If you can work later into September let us know.
+We need our naturalist to start work May 27th, 2019 and work through August 18th, 2019.
+If you can work into September let us know.
 The typical week is forty to fifty hours over six days.

 The children's counselor is responsible for supervision and entertainment of our younger guests.
-Most "kid time" is spent with kids under the age of six because these kids are not old enough to participate in our riding program or to attend our naturalist activities unaccompanied.
-We've developed a list of age-appropriate activities to draw from including pony rides, attending naturalist activities with your young guests, hikes, outdoor and indoor games and crafts, swimming, etc.
+Kids under the age of seven are not old enough to participate in our riding program or to attend our naturalist activities unaccompanied.
+We've developed a list of age-appropriate activities to draw from including pony rides, attending naturalist activities with your young guests, hikes, outdoor and indoor games and crafts, swimming, etc. The children's counselor supervises activities for older kids as well such as tubing down the river, tug-of-war, game night, and taking old-time photos for all of our guests.

 The children’s counselor often has time when no activities are scheduled with kids.
 It’s common to have weeks where we don't have any young people to supervise.
 During these periods you, along with the naturalist, will be responsible for mowing lawns, weeding gardens, daily watering, filling bird feeders, stocking the wood pile, general grounds work and maintenance projects.
 You may also be called upon to pick up guests from the airport or help out in other positions as necessary.